Denholm Elliott: Personal life and death

-Death
+Elliott married twice and was secretly bisexual.
+He was first married to actress Virginia McKenna from 1954 to 1957.
+In 1962, he married American actress Susan Robinson, 20 years his junior, with whom he would have an open marriage and two children.

-Elliott was diagnosed with HIV in 1987 and died of AIDS-related tuberculosis at his home in Santa Eulària des Riu on Ibiza, Spain, on 6 October 1992 at the age of 70.
-Tributes were paid by actors Sir Donald Sinden and Sir Peter Ustinov, playwright Dennis Potter and former wife Virginia McKenna.
-Sinden said, "He was one of the finest screen actors and a very special actor at that.
+Elliott was diagnosed with HIV in 1987 and died of AIDS-related tuberculosis at his home in Santa Eulària des Riu on Ibiza, on 6 October 1992, aged 70.
+Tributes were paid by actors Donald Sinden and Peter Ustinov, the dramatist Dennis Potter, and Virginia McKenna.
+Sinden said: "He was one of the finest screen actors and a very special actor at that.
 He was one of the last stars who was a real gentleman.
 It is a very sad loss."
-Ustinov said, "He was a wonderful actor and a very good friend on the occasions that life brought us together."
-Potter commented, "He was a complicated, sensitive, and slightly disturbing actor.
-Not only was he a very accomplished actor, he was a dry, witty, and slightly menacing individual.
-As a man, I always found him very open, very straightforward and very much to the point."
+Ustinov said: "He was a wonderful actor and a very good friend on the occasions that life brought us together."
+Potter called him "a complicated, sensitive, and slightly disturbing actor" and "a dry, witty, and slightly menacing individual."
 McKenna added, "It is absolutely dreadful, but the person I am thinking of at the moment more than anybody is his wife.
 It must be terrible for her."
 Ismail Merchant described Elliott as "an all-giving person, full of life ...
 He had an affection and feeling for other actors, which is very unusual in our business."

-His widow set up a charity, the Denholm Elliott Project, and collaborated on his biography.
+Elliott's widow set up a charity, the Denholm Elliott Project, and collaborated on his biography.
 She worked closely with the UK Coalition of People Living with HIV and AIDS.
-Susan Robinson Elliott died on 12 April 2007, aged 65, in a fire in her flat in London.
+She died on 12 April 2007, aged 65, in a fire in her flat in Hornsey, London.
+Their daughter Jennifer died by suicide in Ibiza in 2003.
+In 1995, News of the World had published an article exposing her addiction to heroin and alleging that she was a beggar and prostitute, a piece which the tabloid's former deputy features editor Paul McMullan later admitted had "totally humiliated and destroyed her."